 - 21.1 Corporate templates are bilingual. - 21.2 All messages on the staff news page, group email messages to all staff and staff surveys are bilingual.
-Both language versions are equal in quality, format, size and prominence. - Any new information intended for publication or broad distribution developed by staff about their services (e.g. intranet and hard-copy information) is bilingual. - 21.4 Welsh to English simultaneous interpretation is available at all-staff meetings, and as required for other meetings and events (e.g. team meetings, project boards, working groups). - 21.5 Management board meetings are conducted bilingually. - 21.6 Simultaneous interpretation is available for individual staff members upon request for employment related meetings (e.g. performance reviews, grievance or disciplinary processes). - 21.7 A text translation service is available for individual staff upon request for any employment related issues (such as performance reviews, grievance or disciplinary processes).
+Both language versions are equal in quality, format, size and prominence. - 21.3 Any new information developed by staff about their services (e.g. Intranet and hard-copy information) is bilingual. - 21.4 Welsh to English simultaneous interpretation is available at all-staff meetings, and upon request for other meetings and events (e.g. team meetings, project boards, working groups). - 21.5 Management board meetings are conducted bilingually. - 21.6 Welsh to English simultaneous interpretation is available for individual staff members upon request for employment related meetings (e.g. performance reviews, grievance or disciplinary processes). - 21.7 A text translation service is available for individual staff upon request for any employment related issues (such as performance reviews, grievance or disciplinary processes).